-We aim to visit all the 3,000 ft peaks in Great Britain (one per day) starting with Wales, then England, and then the 4,000 ft peaks in Scotland.
+We have, so far, visited all the 3,000 ft peaks in England and Wales and all the 4,000 ft peaks in Scotland.
 We may then do the Irish 3000s and the remaining 3,000 ft peaks in Scotland, but only if this project attracts sufficient interest.

-To start virtual peak bagging, select one of the two groups below:
+To start virtual peak bagging, select one of the two regions below:

 You can then select a mountains group and then a mountain that is of interest.
 We hope you will enjoy your virtual peak bagging with us!

-You can view our virtual peak bagging progress at:
+You can view our virtual peak bagging on maps at:

 You will be able to view an embedded 360° panorama (which Google calls a Photo Sphere) taken near the summit by a Street View Local Guide and then uploaded to Google Maps.
 You can also learn some interesting facts about the mountain and how it got its name.
 You will be able to learn more about the mountain by a link to its entry in Wikipedia and view a small map and read about the the walking routes on the mountain from a link to the Walkhighlands website.